Prešov: Healthcare

 In addition to these facilities, medical services are also provided by other smaller clinics and health centers.

 Education

 Institutions of tertiary education in the city are the University of Prešov with 12,600 students, including 867 doctoral students, and the private International Business College ISM Slovakia in Prešov, with 455 students.
 In addition, the Faculty of Manufacturing Technologies of the Technical University of Košice is based in the city.

 There are 15 public primary schools, six private primary schools and two religious primary schools.
 Overall, they enroll 9,079 pupils.
-The city's system of secondary education consists of 10 gymnasia with 3,675 students, 4 specialized high schools with 5,251 students and 11 vocational schools with 5,028 students.
+The city's system of secondary education consists of 10 gymnasiums with 3,675 students, 4 specialized high schools with 5,251 students and 11 vocational schools with 5,028 students.